turingschool/curriculum-site/module3/lessons/many-to-many.md

 TODO: update starter repo branch for song tests with song serializer

-You can begin this lesson on the `many-to-many-setup` branch of the Set List Tutorial Repo [here](https://github.com/turingschool-examples/set-list-api/tree/many-to-many-setup).
+You can begin this lesson on the `many-to-many-starter` branch of the Set List Tutorial Repo [here](https://github.com/turingschool-examples/set-list-api/tree/many-to-many-starter).

 ## Warm-Up